Dr Ann G Limb CBE DL

-A Mancunian by birth, and a Milton Keynesian by adoption, Dr Ann Limb CBE DL is an educationalist, business leader and social entrepreneur.
-She is Chair of the Scout Association - the UK’s largest youth engagement and volunteering charity, the first ever woman to take on this role.
-As Chair of the South East Midlands Local Enterprise Partnership (SEMLEP), Ann is one of only three women nationally to chair a Local Enterprise Partnership,
+A Mancunian by birth, and a Milton Keynesian by adoption, Dr Ann Limb CBE DL is an educationalist, philanthropist, business leader and charity entrepreneur.
+She is Chair of the London Stansted Cambridge Consortium, the body behind the UK’s Innovation Corridor and Chair of the Scout Association - the UK’s largest youth engagement and volunteering charity, the first ever woman to take on this role.

 Ann was founding Chair of the South East Midlands Local Enterprise Partnership (SEMLEP) from 2011-2019, one of only a handful of women

 nationally to have chaired a Local Enterprise Partnership.
 On stepping down from this role in March 2019, Ann was made inaugural LEP Ambassador for the national LEP Network and Cultural Ambassador for SEMLEP.

 After a 25-year career in Further Education, as a lecturer and then College Principal in Milton Keynes and Cambridge, Ann was responsible, at senior civil servant level, for the UK government’s flagship digital learning initiative, learndirect and the national e-services programmes Direct Gov and UK online.
 Moving to the private sector in 2005, Ann worked as a government adviser in the UK and overseas; she led in the Departments for Education and Business Innovation & Skills on the setting up the online learning service unionlearn; she also advised on the creation of online citizens services in a range of overseas locations.

 Ann has held a number of public and private sector non-executive directorships, including a Ministerial appointment at Homes England where she was on the Board from 2011 - 2018.
 From 2005 – 2011, Ann served as Chair of Milton Keynes Partnership, a successor body to the Milton Keynes